Lymphedema and Exercise FAQs

 Do you need more information or help starting an exercise program?

 Some people prefer to start an exercise program under the guidance of a physical therapist or exercise professional.
-If you have any concerns about starting an exercise program on your own, talk to your doctor about a referral to a physical therapist or work with a qualified exercise professional.
+If you have any concerns about starting an exercise program on your own, talk to your health care provider about a referral to a physical therapist or work with a qualified exercise professional.

 Are there special therapists or exercise professionals who work with people with lymphedema?